cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

         }

 - *run-workflow:*
-    Pass a payload (from stdin) off to a deployment,...
+    Pass a payload (from stdin) off to a deployment wait for the workflow to finish, retrieve and return its output payload

     .. code-block:: bash